 Solar Light Whiz offers a wide range of solar LED lights in circular, rectangular, and square sizes to cater to your lighting needs.
 Whether you simply need a light source for your interior spaces or want to impress with an alternative to a skylight feature, the Solar Light Whiz range has something for you.

-If you’ve got a leaky skylight, consider a solar LED instead.
+If you’ve got a leaky skylight, consider buying one (or some) of our solar LEDs!

 Is an LED light a good replacement for a leaky skylight?